 "Bernie Manuelito isn't about to sit out the investigation into the shooting of her mentor and friend, Joe Leaphorn.
 When the retired lieutenant is shot point blank, Bernie is

+the first to see him fall and the only witness to the incident.
+Joe's prognosis isn't good."

+Let's stop here.

-This review is hurting me ...
-I've followed the dynamic duo for years.
+This review is hurting me

+...
+I've followed the

+dynamic duo for years.